-For demonstration purposes I can spray a clean line with a spray gun, but in the real world of kitchen painting, I mask everything carefully first.
+For demonstration purposes I can spray a clean line with a spray gun.
+However, in the real world of kitchen painting, I mask everything carefully first.

-With the kitchen masked we spray applied one coat of Insl-X Stix primer to all the non- painted kitchen frames ie open shelving, end panels, cooker head…
+With the kitchen masked we spray applied one coat of Insl-X Stix primer to all the non- painted kitchen frames.
+By that I mean open shelving, end panels, cooker head etc.

 Stix is a high adhesion water based primer that sprays extremely well.